guy-lazarof/cyber4s/Chess/README.md

 # chess-table-only-js

-Hi that's my chass table that i made only by js orders enjoy!
+Hi! this is a [link](https://github.com/Guy-Lazarof/chess-table-only-js.git) to all the commint that i made (and saved on other repo)